-A total of 514 challans were issued for violation of the odd-even road rationing scheme in Delhi on Saturday, official data showed.
+The Delhi Traffic Police issued 297 challans for violation of the odd-even road rationing scheme on Saturday, officials said.

-The odd-even scheme, an anti-pollution measure, kicked in on November 4 in the national capital.
+The anti-pollution measure kicked in on November 4 in the national capital.
 Under the scheme, vehicles are supposed to ply alternately on odd and even dates as per their registration numbers between 8 am and 8 pm.

-The scheme is not effective on Sundays and its violation attracts a fine of Rs 4,000.
+The violation of the rule attracts a fine of Rs 4,000.

-On Saturday, odd-numbered cars were allowed to ply on Delhi roads.
-The challans were issued to those who were found using their even-numbered cars.
+On Saturday, odd-numbered cars were allowed to ply.
+A total of 297 challans were issued to those who were found using their even-numbered cars, the officials said.

 The road rationing scheme will remain in force till November 15, barring November 11 and 12, when the rule will be lifted to ensure hassle-free commute for devotees on the 550th birth anniversary of Sikhism founder Guru Nanak Dev.